 - Include five (5) years of baseline information.
 Data may include statistics on crashes, injuries, fatalities, DWI and moving violation contacts, specific time periods, roadway types, driver age, or other crash-related statistics that support the problem.
 Crash statistics summarized by county are available on the HSO website.
-See HSO website for a breakdown of 5 years of baseline data by State and County at: https://dot.nebraska.gov/safety/crash/ under NE State/County - Traffic Records Data 2016-2020 - 2.
+See HSO website for a breakdown of 5 years of baseline data by State and County at: https://dot.nebraska.gov/safety/crash/ under NE State/County Traffic Records Data 2019-2023 (As available data is updated, targets may be modified, but approved activities will not be required to change.) - 2.
 Identify the cause of the problem.
 Be specific. - 3.
 Identify the targeted population (i.e., drivers ages 16-20).